Luís Montenegro

-Luís Filipe Montenegro Cardoso de Morais Esteves (/pt-PT/; born 16 February 1973) is a Portuguese politician and lawyer serving as the prime minister of Portugal since April 2024.
-He is the president of the Social Democratic Party (PSD) and he leads the 25th Constitutional Government.
+Luís Filipe Montenegro Cardoso de Morais Esteves (Note: /pt-PT/) (born 16 February 1973) is a Portuguese politician and lawyer serving as the prime minister of Portugal since April 2024, currently leading the 25th Constitutional Government.
+Additionally, he has been president of the Social Democratic Party (PSD) since 2022.

 Montenegro was a member of the Assembly of the Republic from Aveiro from 2002 to 2018, leading his party's parliamentary group between 2011 and 2017.
 After being defeated by Rui Rio in his party's 2020 leadership election, he won against Jorge Moreira da Silva in 2022 and became President of the PSD.

-Under Montenegro’s leadership, the PSD and CDS-PP formed the centre-right Democratic Alliance and won a plurality of seats in the 2024 Portuguese legislative election.
+Under Montenegro's leadership, the PSD and CDS-PP formed the centre-right Democratic Alliance and won a plurality of seats in the 2024 Portuguese legislative election.
 He was appointed prime minister by President Marcelo Rebelo de Sousa, leading the XXIV Constitutional Government, a coalition minority government.
 His government fell in March 2025 after losing a vote of confidence amid an alleged conflict of interest affair, but the Democratic Alliance increased its plurality of seats in the subsequent snap election and formed the XXV Constitutional Government.

-Biography

-Education and local politics
+Early life and education

 Montenegro was born in Porto and raised in Espinho in the Aveiro District.
 He graduated from the Porto School of Law at the Catholic University of Portugal and became a lawyer, the same profession as his father and grandfather.

+Political career

+Local politics

-He was president of the Social Democratic Youth in Espinho from 1994 to 1996.
+Montenegro was president of the Social Democratic Youth in Espinho from 1994 to 1996.
 He served on the city's council from 1997 to 2001, and ran for mayor in 2005, losing to José Mota of the Socialist Party (PS) by a 45% to 38% margin.